TrellixVulnTeam/swahilipython_SCMU/Doc/library/base64.rst

-   *ignorechars* should be a :term:`bytes-like object` or ASCII string containing characters to ignore from the input.
+   *ignorechars* should be a :term:`bytes-like object` or ASCII string containing characters to ignore kutoka the input.
 This should only contain whitespace characters, and by default contains all whitespace characters in ASCII.

    .. versionadded:: 3.4